PitchConnect/fogis-api-client-python/CONTRIBUTING.md

    - Add or update unit tests in the `tests/` directory
    - Add or update integration tests in the `integration_tests/` directory
    - Ensure test coverage for both success and error cases

+#### Manual Integration Test Runs

+If you need to run integration tests on a specific branch without creating a PR, you can use the manual integration test workflow in GitHub Actions:

+1. Go to the "Actions" tab in the repository
+2. Select "Manual Integration Tests" from the workflows list
+3. Click "Run workflow"
+4. Enter the branch name and click "Run workflow"

 ### Dynamic Pre-commit Hook Generator